 Health Policy Immersion Program

 Over the course of four days in the nation's capital, you'll gain practical skills in policy formulation, implementation and assessment, with a focus on real-world application.
-You'll also build a network of professionals and peers, visit institutions in D.C. shaping health policy, and engage directly with policymakers, nonprofit professionals and industry leaders, exploring themes like health equity, access and policy implications in various healthcare sectors.
+You'll also build a network of professionals and peers, visit institutions in D.C. shaping health policy, and engage directly with policymakers, nonprofit professionals and industry leaders, exploring themes like health, access and policy implications in various healthcare sectors.

 The Power of TWC’s Short-Term Programs